wandaweb/steam-rss-toot/README.md

 The bot is currently running as [@steamnews@pogs.cafe](https://pogs.cafe/@steamnews).

-For the bot to work, the file `keys.json.sample` should be renamed to `keys.json` and needs to contain the Mastodon API access token, key and secret.
+For the bot to work, the file `keys.json.sample` should be renamed to `keys.json` and needs to contain the Mastodon API URL and access token.

 Install dependencies by running
 ```